 You are only required to verify your identity if you plan to deposit and withdraw funds via a bank transfer.
 If you instead just want to fund your account with cryptocurrencies, then no ID is required to trade.

 OKEX does not accept debit or credit cards.
 The only fiat deposit facility available is a bank transfer.
-If you want o easily buy Bitcoin or other cryptocurrencies with a debit/credit card, then you might want to consider eToro.
+If you want o easily buy Bitcoin or other cryptocurrencies with a debit/credit card, then you might want to consider Coinbase.

 OKEX does allow leverage trading on 6 different cryptocurrency trading pairs.
 This includes Bitcoin, Ethereum, Bitcoin Cash, Litecoin, Ethereum Classic, and EOS.
 The maximum leverage available is 5x.